codedge/statamic-magiclink/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/codedge/statamic-magiclink?style=for-the-badge)](https://packagist.org/packages/codedge/statamic-magiclink)
 ![Tests](https://github.com/codedge/statamic-magiclink/workflows/Tests/badge.svg)

-A Statamic V3 addon to provide the option to login into the Control Panel without using a password.
-Instead use a magic link which is sent by email.
+A Statamic V3 addon to provide the option to login into the Control Panel or Statamic [Protected Content](https://statamic.dev/protecting-content) feature without using a password, instead use a magic link which is sent by email.

 # Installation